 There’s no single “best ISO” certification, as it depends upon the specific needs and goals of an organization.
 However, ISO 9001 is the most recognized and used standard for QMS.

-It is not an either/or choice between ISO 9001 and Six Sigma; both can be used.
-ISO 9001 provides the QMS framework, while Six Sigma helps business owners through the quality management system.
+It is not an either/or choice between ISO 9001 and Six Sigma; both can be used in conjunction.
+ISO 9001 provides the QMS framework, while Six Sigma helps business owners implement and maintain a quality management system.

 Pansy